-Annotation was performed using MAKER v.3.01.02-beta (Cantarel et al. 2008; Campbell et al. 2014a)(Cantarel et al. 2008; Campbell et al. 2014a).
-Prior to running the MAKER pipeline, a custom repeat library was constructed using the MAKER-P Repeat Library Construction-Advanced (Campbell et al. 2014b)(Campbell et al. 2014b).
-Annotation using MAKER was run in two rounds.
-In order to speed up the annotation process, only the 19 named pseudomolecules were used and each pseudomolecule was annotated separately.
-In the first round of annotation, MAKER was run with the following parameters: The CDS transcripts from the (Chalhoub et al. 2014)Darmor-bzh assembly (Rousseau-Gueutin et al. 2020)and the (Song et al. 2020)previously identified novel transcripts were used as expressed sequence tag (EST) evidence.
-The peptide sequences from B. napus, B. oleracea, and B. rapa downloaded from BRAD and the A. thaliana Araport11 peptides downloaded from the TAIR Project (Berardini et al. 2015)(Berardini et al. 2015) were used as evidence for protein homology.
-MAKER parameters that were modified included the following: Arabidopsis was used as the model species for Augustus; repeat library was set to the custom repeat library we constructed using the MAKER-P Repeat Library Construction-Advanced protocol; est2genome was set to 1; protein2genome was set to 1.
+Annotation was performed using MAKER v.3.01.02-beta (Cantarel et al. 2008; Campbell et al. 2014a).
+Prior to running the MAKER pipeline, a custom repeat library was constructed using the MAKER-P Repeat Library Construction-Advanced (Campbell et al. 2014b).
+MAKER was run with the following parameters: The CDS transcripts from the Darmor-bzh v4.1 assembly (Chalhoub et al. 2014), Darmor-bzh v10 assembly (Rousseau-Gueutin et al. 2020), the eight B. napus from Song et. al 2020 (Song et al. 2020), and the previously identified novel transcripts were used as expressed sequence tag (EST) evidence.
+The peptide sequences from each B. napus assembly mentioned above along with B. oleracea HDEM, and B. rapa Z1 v2 downloaded from genoscope.cns.fr and the A. thaliana Araport11 peptides downloaded from the TAIR Project (Berardini et al. 2015) were used as evidence for protein homology.
+MAKER parameters that were modified included the following: A custom Augustus gene prediction species model of Da-Ae created using BUSCO v3.0.2 with the long parameter was used as the model species for Augustus; repeat library was set to the custom repeat library we constructed using the MAKER-P Repeat Library Construction-Advanced protocol; est2genome was set to 1; protein2genome was set to 1.
 All other parameters not stated above were left as the MAKER defaults.
 Due to an unresolved bioinformatic issue, 10 Kb of sequence of chrC01 starting at 47,446,387 had to be masked with N before MAKER would run to completion.

-Upon completion of the first round of MAKER, the GFF files from each chromosome were concatenated.
-The GFF annotations were then filtered using Genome Annotation Generator (GAG) (Hall 2014)(Hall 2014) to remove questionable features.
-Following filtering, the annotations were then used to train SNAP (Korf 2004)(Korf 2004) using default parameters to generate an HMM file.
-Upon generation of the HMM file, the second round of MAKER was executed.

-The second round of MAKER included all the scaffolds and used the same repeat library along with the same protein and EST evidence. est2genome and protein2genome were both set to 0 and snaphmm used the previously generated HMM file.
-Unlike the first round of annotation, Da-Ae was used as the model species for Augustus, and the Da-Ae model species files were generated through BUSCO using the long parameter.
 Once annotation of each chromosome was completed, the MAKER proteins were compared to the Uniref90 protein set using BLASTP.
 Protein domains were then identified using InterProScan on the MAKER predicted proteins.
-Using accessory scripts provided with MAKER, the MAKER genes were then renamed with the prefix “Bna” and the BLASTP and InterProScan results were integrated into the GFF annotation files.
+Using accessory scripts provided with MAKER, the MAKER genes were then renamed with the prefix “Bna”, the suffix “DaAe”, and the BLASTP and InterProScan results were integrated into the GFF annotation files.
 Finally, the annotations were filtered to remove any annotation that contained an Annotation Edit Distance (AED) score greater than 0.5.
-The cutoff of 0.5 was selected based on the recommendation listed in Campbell et al. (Campbell et al. 2014a)(Campbell et al. 2014a).
+The cutoff of 0.5 was selected based on the recommendation listed in Campbell et al. (Campbell et al. 2014a).

 Analysis of Homoeologous Exchange between Subgenomes